Starting Price (deluxe tier): $55

 For each service, the first step up from the free level — referred to as the "Deluxe" tier — covers donation and Schedule A (real-estate taxes and mortgage) deductions.
 For charitable deductions, TurboTax has integration with Intuit’s ItsDeductible product.

-For those who are self-employed, H&R Block calls out support for importing data from some mobile apps, like Stride; TurboTax, as you might expect, can import from Intuit’s QuickBooks, but it has limited support for other Intuit apps like Mint.
+For those who are self-employed, H&R Block calls out support for importing data from some mobile apps, like Stride; TurboTax, as you might expect, can import from Intuit’s QuickBooks, but it has no support for other Intuit apps like Mint.

 H&R Block vs. TurboTax: Experience and Interface